 All incoming first-years will read a book together before coming to campus.
 You will discuss it, write about it, and then hear the author talk about it as part of your First-Year Seminar.

-We look forward to welcoming NoViolet Bulawayo to campus in September for a presentation.
+We welcomed NoViolet Bulawayo to campus in September.